ipfs/2019.ipfs.camp/content/collections/locations/caravan.md

 # Caravan

-La Mola building - on the front lawn outside reception, number 3 on your room map
+La Mola building, on the front lawn outside reception, #3 on your room map